Interact with data

 To pin a dataset branch for a specific imported dataset, select the options ••• icon next to the dataset in the Data tab of the left sidebar.
 Then, select Pin dataset branch for reads and choose the desired dataset branch for use within your code workspace.

-• These settings can be modified at any time even after registering the dataset.
+• You can modify this read strategy and generate a new snippet at any time, even after registering the dataset.

-This page provides examples for tabular datasets and non-tabular datasets.
+This page provides examples for tabular datasets, non-tabular datasets, and restricted views.

 Tabular datasets

 The following snippets are generated for a Cats tabular dataset with a dataset alias kittens.
-Notice that "Cats" is not referenced anywhere in the code snippet; Code Workspaces implicitly registers it under your chosen dataset alias after selecting Copy and register dataset.
+Notice that Cats is not referenced anywhere in the code snippet; Code Workspaces implicitly registers it under your chosen alias.

 In Jupyter®: